fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 In other words, a promise is an object that represents an asynchronous operation.
 A promise can have three distinct states:

-- The promise is <i>pending</i>: It means that the final value (one of the following two) is not available yet.
+- The promise is <i>pending</i>: It means that the asynchronous operation corresponding to the promise has not yet finnished and the final value is not available yet.
 - The promise is <i>fulfilled</i>: It means that the operation has been completed and the final value is available, which generally is a successful operation.
-This state is sometimes also called <i>resolved</i>.
 - The promise is <i>rejected</i>: It means that an error prevented the final value from being determined, which generally represents a failed operation.

+There are many details related to promises, but understanding these three states is sufficient for us for now.
+If you want, you can read more about promises in [Mozilla's documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 The first promise in our example is <i>fulfilled</i>, representing a successful _axios.get('http://localhost:3001/notes')_ request.
 The second one, however, is <i>rejected</i>, and the console tells us the reason.
 It looks like we were trying to make an HTTP GET request to a non-existent address.